What is Meant by the Optimal Choice of a Consumer?

 The budget set comprises all bundles that are obtainable to the customer.
 The customer can pick their utilisation bundle from the budget set.

 The customer can manage to afford product B, but the product is on a lower indifference curve.
 Therefore, it furnishes less contentment to the customer.
 The optimal choice constitutes the best combination of utilisation of the soft drink and the burger obtainable to the customer.

-In economics, it is presumed that the customer picks her utilisation bundle on the basis of her preferences and taste over the bundles in the set of budget.
-It is normally assumed that the customer has well interpreted preferences over the set of all possible bundles.
+In economics, it is presumed that the customer picks their utilisation bundle on the basis of their preferences and taste over the bundles in the budget set.
+It is normally assumed that the customer has well-interpreted preferences over the set of all possible bundles.

-Not only does a customer have distinct preferences over the set of obtainable bundles, they also behave according to their proclivity.
-From the bundles which are obtainable to them, a logical customer always picks the one which gives them utmost contentment.
+Not only does a customer have distinct preferences over the set of obtainable bundles, but they also behave according to their proclivity.
+From the bundles that are obtainable to them, a logical customer always picks the one that gives them the utmost contentment.

 This detailed and elucidated information is about the concept of Optimal Choice of the Consumer.
 To learn more, stay tuned to our website.